List of Teen Titans (TV series) characters: Master of Games

-The Master of Games (voiced by Jim Cummings) is an ape-like alien with the mannerisms of a game show host who takes the three male Titans along with Gizmo, Hot Spot, Wildebeest, Aqualad, and Speedy to his world in "Winner Take All" to hold a "Tournament of Heroes;" in reality, he is attempting to steal all of their unique skills and powers with his magic amulet.
+The Master of Games (voiced by Jim Cummings) is an ape-like alien with the mannerisms of a game show host who takes the three male Titans along with Gizmo, Hot Spot, Wildebeest, Aqualad, and Speedy to his world in "Winner Take All" to hold a "Tournament of Heroes"; in reality, he is attempting to steal all of their unique skills and powers with his magic amulet.
 His plan ultimately fails when Robin, the winner of his tournament, unites with Cyborg and Speedy to defeat him and destroy his amulet; after the males are returned home at the episode's conclusion, the Master of Games captures Raven, Starfire, Terra, and five others for a "Tournament of Heroines".

 Mother Mae-Eye

 Mother Mae-Eye (voiced by Billie Hayes) is a haggish witch with candy-themed magical powers and a mass-produced army of gingerbread cookie soldiers.
 In her human form, she appears as a plump, rosy-cheeked and kindly woman dressed in a red, white and pink outfit, but she is actually a three-eyed, ugly, wart-nosed witch capable of growing and shrinking in size.
-Mae-Eye feeds on the affection of her victims; she then traps and bakes them within a gigantic pie.
+Mae-Eye feeds on the affection of her victims; she then traps and bakes them into a gigantic pie.
 She becomes angered when her victims either come out of the spell on their own, or refuse to eat her pies; in addition to the pies, she is armed with a magical wooden spoon that she uses for most of her fantastical powers.